Current Fellow Spotlights: Research at the Chemistry-Biology Interface

 Kyle Davis

-Dengue virus (DENV) infections represent a significant and escalating global health issue, with approximately 100-400 million cases worldwide and around 40,000 deaths each year.
-Over the past two decades, the incidence of DENV infection has increased eight-fold due to factors such as climate change.
-DENV, a member of the Flavivirus genus, is transmitted through the bite of an infected mosquito.
-Despite the growing impact of DENV, there are currently no FDA-approved treatments for DENV infections, highlighting the need for effective therapies.
-Nucleoside analogues (NA’s) are a cornerstone of antiviral therapy due to their ability to mimic natural nucleos(t)ides and inhibit viral replication.
-Fleximer nucleoside analogues contain a single carbon-carbon bond between the imidazole and pyrimidine moieties of the purine ring that provides flexibility to the nucleobase.
+Orthoflaviviruses remain one of the arboviruses of greatest public health concern, with more than 4 billion people currently living in regions at risk for dengue virus (DENV) and other flaviviral infections.
+In 2025, dengue infections reached exceptionally high levels with over 5 million confirmed infections and nearly 2,000 deaths worldwide.
+In addition to mosquito-borne flaviviruses, tick-borne flaviviruses also represent a significant public health threat.
+Tick-borne encephalitis virus (TBEV) is endemic across both Europe and Asia, causing an estimated 12,000 clinical cases worldwide each year.
+Filoviruses, such as Ebola virus (EBOV), are one of the most lethal viruses with fatality rates ranging from 25% to over 90%.
+Despite the recognition of emerging and re-emerging viral threats from across multiple viral families, and the availability of vaccines for several of these viral pathogens, approved antiviral therapies remain severely limited or unavailable for many of them, highlighting the urgent need for improved antiviral preparedness and the development of broad-spectrum antiviral therapeutics.
+Nucleoside analogues are a cornerstone of antiviral therapy due to their ability to mimic natural nucleos(t)ides and inhibit viral replication.
+Fleximer nucleoside analogues contain a single carbon-carbon bond between the imidazole and pyrimidine moieties of the purine ring that introduces flexibility into the nucleobase.
 This adaptability gives fleximers the potential for increased potency, broad-spectrum antiviral activity, and resistance against point mutations.
-Another promising strategy involves modification of the 4’-position of the sugar moiety with the addition of fluorine, azide, cyano, and ethynyl functional groups.
-These modifications stabilize the sugar into a North-type conformation, which is favored by viral polymerases which can enhance potency while reducing off-target effects.
-My research combines fleximer technology with 4’- modifications, resulting in a series of novel 4’-modified fleximer nucleoside analogues.
-Preliminary data shows that several of these compounds are potent inhibitors of DENV and show additional antiviral activity against other viruses, including EBOV, VEEV, and SARS-CoV-2, highlighting their potential as broad-spectrum antiviral therapeutics.
+Another promising strategy involves modification of the 4’-position of the sugar moiety with the addition of fluoro, azido, or ethynyl functional groups.
+These modifications stabilize the sugar pucker into a North-type conformation, which is favored by viral polymerases, enhancing potency while reducing off-target effects.
+My research combines the fleximer technology with 4’- modifications, resulting in a series of novel 4’-modified fleximer nucleoside analogues.
+Preliminary data shows that several of these compounds are potent, broad-spectrum inhibitors across multiple viral families with low single-digit micromolar EC50 values against DENV, WNV, ZIKV, TBEV, EBOV, SARS-CoV-2, and others.

 Notable publications and presentations: